 Study of urban studies as it relates to globalization.
 Course Information: Previously listed as UPP 308.
-Prerequisite(s): Prerequisite(s): Grade of C or better in ECON 120; or consent of the instructor.
+Prerequisite(s): Grade of C or better in US 240; or Grade of B or better in ECON 120; or consent of the instructor.